 The Living, Learning Lab offers interactive, hands-on learning experiences that are curriculum centered.
-A new spin on formal education, classes come to the zoo to participate in a variety of themed activities focused on Michigan GLCES including math, science, and language arts.
-The program runs 1 to 3 days and is taught in our classroom by the education staff at the Children’s Zoo.
+A new spin on formal education, classes come to the zoo to participate in a variety of themed activities focused on Michigan GLCES and Common Core Standards including math, science, and language arts.
+The program runs 1 to 5 days and is taught in our classroom by the education staff at the Children’s Zoo.
 The classroom features state of the art technology including an interactive white board, microscopes, and Quizdom testing system.
-The Living, Learning Lab runs January – March, with select dates still available.
+The Living, Learning Lab runs November through March, with select dates still available.

 Scavenger Hunt & Animal Journaling: